Monday, July 21, 2025

 School of Two Thousand Smiles–Preface

-In the last half of the 20th century.
-In the 1900s, an increasing number of women worked outside the home, either because they needed to cover family living expenses or because they wished to pursue a career.
-Many families consisted of one parent, usually the mother, caring for the number of children in the family.
-The number of divorces during this time increased, as did the children who felt anxious, depressed, and committed suicide.
+In the last half of the 20th century. after the Great Depression and WW II, an increasing number of women began working outside the home, either because they needed to cover family living expenses or because they wished to pursue a career.
+Many families consisted of one parent, usually the mother, caring for the children in the family.
+Increasingly, the home ceased being a safe center and haven for the children.
+Child care was 'farmed out'. the number of divorces during this time increased, as did the children who felt anxious, depressed, and even committed suicide.
 Children did not see school as a haven of creativity, learning, enjoyment, and a place where they were wanted.

-Too often, staff, especially teachers, believe that students need to be 'made' to learn rather than enjoy the learning process.
-I agree with those educators who believe that children enjoy learning as long as they are engaged in the process.
+Too often staff, especially teachers, continued to believe that students need to be 'made' to learn rather than enjoy the learning process.
+I agree with those educators who believe that children naturally enjoy learning as long as they are engaged in the process.
 And, especially, they enjoy being with their peers and with teachers who encourage them rather than insist that they obey and conform to whatever the 'superior', aka adults, tell them to 'learn' and do.
 Children prefer cooperation and resent conformity.

-Prepare to meet Ella, Danny, and their extraordinary fifth-grade teacher, Ms. Sam, as they embark on an unforgettable adventure at the School of Two Thousand Smiles.
+Prepare to meet Ella, Danny, and their extraordinary fifth-grade teacher, Mr Sam, as they embark on an unforgettable adventure at the School of Two Thousand Smiles.

 6 comments: